amitpp/Ajirayaan/README.md

 SpaceRover has some constraints viz. battery level, given mapped area and weather conditions e.g. it can't move in storm.
 Environment variables can move only once however Rover's configuration can be done as many times as needed.

+Steps to Run:
+sudo apt-get install python3-venv python3 -m venv <name_of_virtual_environment>
+source <name_of_environment>/bin/activate
+pip install -r requirements.txt export FLASK_APP=ajirayan
+flask run

+Sample Request and Responses along with their respective HTTP Methods and URL endpoint is listed below:

-Initial Environment Configurations: POST /api/environment/configure
+1) Initial Environment Configurations: POST /api/environment/configure

 {
 "temperature": 60,